HDFGroup/hdf-rest-api/DomainOps/PUT_Domain.rst

 Special Errors
 --------------

-The implementation of the operation does not return any special errors.
+This implementation of the operation does not return any special errors.
 For general information on standard error codes, see :doc:`../CommonErrorResponses`.

 An http status code of 409 (Conflict) will be returned if the domain already exists.